 Chess also helps to improve memory and helps to develop strategic thinking.

 7. Take Up the Mambo.
 Not only is dancing fun, but it also has many benefits.
 Of course, when you dance you’re getting a physical workout.
 In addition, dancing reduces stress and increases levels of serotonin, a neurotransmitter that’s linked to feelings of well-being.
 Another benefit of dancing is that it increases cognitive acuity, which means that it makes you smarter.

 8. Find Nemo.
 A growing body of scientific research shows that having pets can make us healthier.
 That’s why more hospitals, nursing homes, and mental institutions are using animals for animal-assisted therapy.
 Granted it’s mostly dogs and cats, but fish are also being used.

 While it’s not always practical to keep dogs and cats, there’s always room for fish.
 In addition, fish require little time and attention.
 Finally, no one can argue against the calming effect of watching fish serenely gliding through the water.
-I’ve owned several goldfish throughout my life (all currently deceased), and I’m thinking of getting another one.
+I’ve owned several goldfish throughout my life (all currently deceased after living long, healthy lives), and I’m thinking of getting another one.

 9. Get the Ball Over the Net.
 Joining a sports team is a great way to meet new people and make friends.
 Signing up to play intramural sports–volleyball is an easy team sport to learn to play decently–is a fun way to spend time with others, which is one of the keys to happiness.
 In fact, studies show that social isolation is deadlier than obesity.